 A mortgagee sale happens when a person can’t pay back money they owe to the bank.
 The bank sells their property to get back the money it’s owed.

-The mortgagee sale process is a bit different to the process when a rented property is sold.
+The mortgagee sale process is different to the normal process of selling a rental property.

 The mortgagee sale process

 When a landlord is in default with their mortgage payments, the bank must give:

 - at least four weeks' notice of the nature and extent of the default